Yb1ku/SAEs-for-Sentence-BERT/docs/index.md

 - Training Sparse Autoencoders (SAEs) on Sentence-BERT embeddings.
 - Analyzing the features obtained from the SAEs.
+- Present a method for interpreting mono-semantic features in SAEs using keyword extraction via KeyBERT.

 ## QUICK START
 Install the requirements: